barney0/WU-STHACK-2019/README.md

 ## **Step 1: Follow the errors**

-Reaching the website, we get a webpage allowing you to scan a ticket (QRCode) from your camera.
+Reaching the website, we get a webpage allowing you to scan a ticket (QRCode) using your camera.

 Once done, we get the following error: